istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/index.md

 ---

 Istio provides advanced capability to configure tracing options as of Istio 1.6.
+Previously, the only customization for tracing was the amount of randomly sampled requests.
-The following tracing configurations are considered experimental.
+All of these are considered experimental.

 ## Create a MeshConfig with trace settings

-Configuration options discussed in this document need to be configured at installation.
+All tracing options are configured by using MeshConfig during Istio installation.
-We recommend you create a single yaml file to pass to `istioctl` to simplify installation.
+To simplify configuration, create a single YAML file to pass to `istioctl`.

 {{< text yaml >}}
 cat <<'EOF' > tracing.yaml